Distributed CI system in 4 microservices.

 SealCI is made of five projects.

-We used protobuff definitions to define remote procedure calls using the gRPC framework, as well as OpenAPI for REST API specification.
+We used Protobuf definitions to define remote procedure calls using the gRPC framework, as well as OpenAPI for REST API specification.

 gRPC is a very interesting solution in that it generates function stubs around your procedures, that wrap around the HTTP/2 connection so that the developer is never exposed to it.
 It can handle unary connections as well as streams.
 The underlying implementation in HTTP/2 is optimized for speed efficiency.